SIE practice questionmediumT-Bills

 Why B — They are short-term exempt securities issued at a discount.

-T-bills are exempt from registration, sold at a discount, and mature in a year or less.
-They do not pay interest (B), are available to all investors (C), and are regulated by the Treasury, not MSRB (D).
+Treasury bills are short-term U.S. government securities that are exempt from registration and issued at a discount, maturing in one year or less.
+They do not pay semiannual interest, are available beyond institutional investors, and are not regulated by the MSRB.

 Turn it into reps